 5.6.
 Use of Third Party-Owned (TPO) Mobility Devices

 5.6.1.
 TPO Mobility Device companies must have a valid contract with Oregon State University to operate on campus property.

 5.6.3.
-TPO mobility devices must be operated in a safe manner and be equipped in accordance with applicable state laws and city ordinances.
-Riders shall maintain a safe speed and shall obey all applicable signage, university policies and standards, state laws, and city ordinances regarding their use.
+TPO Mobility Devices must be operated in a safe manner and be equipped in accordance with applicable state laws and city ordinances.
+Riders must maintain a safe speed and must obey all applicable Signage, University Policies and Standards, state laws, and city ordinances regarding their use.

 5.6.5.
 TPO mobility devices must be equipped with a brake that enables the operator to make the braked wheels skid on dry, level, clean pavement.

 5.7.1.
 Exclusive procedure.
-This section 5.7 establishes the exclusive procedure for an individual charged with a violation of this university standard to appeal an action taken by the university under the authority of this university standard.
+Section 5.7 establishes the exclusive procedure for an individual charged with a violation of this University Standard to appeal an action taken by the university under the authority of this University Standard.

 5.7.2.
 Exhaustion of university-level appeals.
-An allegedly aggrieved individual must timely exhaust all opportunities to appeal an action at the university level under this section 5.7 before seeking judicial review of the university’s decision or action.
+An allegedly aggrieved individual must timely exhaust all opportunities to appeal an action at the university level under Section 5.7 before seeking judicial review of the university’s decision or action.

 5.7.4.
 Prerequisites to filing an appeal of a citation.
 The citation fine must be paid on or before the date specified in the citation.
 An individual who fails to timely pay the fine forfeits his or her right to an appeal.
-The Transportation Services Director or designee, or the OSU Cascades Vice President, Finance & Strategic Planning or designee, may waive this prerequisite for their respective campuses.
+The Transportation Services Director or designee, or the OSU-Cascades Associate Dean for Finance and Administration or designee, may waive this prerequisite for their respective campuses.